Lee Elder, 1st Black golfer to play Masters, dies at age 87

 The PGA had a Caucasian-only rule until 1961 — 14 years after Jackie Robinson broke baseball’s color barrier.
 It took another 14 years before the Masters finally invited a Black player.

-Last year, before the pandemic-delayed Masters was played in November for the first time, Augusta National recognized Elder’s enormous contributions by setting up two scholarships in his name at Paine College, a historically Black school in Augusta.
+Last year, before the pandemic-delayed Masters was played in November for the first time, Augusta National formally recognized Elder’s enormous contributions by setting up two scholarships in his name at Paine College, a historically Black school in the east Georgia city.

 The club also invited him to take part in the ceremonial tee shot with Nicklaus and Player at this year’s Masters.

+Sadly, he was not able to take it.
+Elder watched from a chair at the first tee as Nicklaus and Player made their swings.

+But Elder was deeply moved just to be in their company at such a hallowed spot.

-“It’s a great honor, and I cherish it very much, and I will always cherish it,” Elder said.
+“It’s a great honor, and I cherish it very much, and I will always cherish it,” he said.

 Elder knew Robinson, who died in 1972, and was close with Hank Aaron, who endured racist threats throughout his stellar baseball career, particularly as he approached what was Babe Ruth’s home run mark.